South Pacific (TV series): Title music

 The music in the title sequence is a ukulele medley of "Over the Rainbow" performed by Israel Kamakawiwo'ole.
 The original song was sung by Judy Garland in the movie The Wizard of Oz.

 Reception

 Writing in The Guardian, Sam Wollaston said that it was "about beautiful South Pacific things, filmed amazingly," but criticised the "slightly irritating script" and called the show "perhaps a little unfocused."

 At the 2010 News & Documentary Emmy Awards, Wild Pacific won an Emmy in the category "Outstanding Individual Achievement in a Craft: Cinematography - Nature" (awarded to Rod Clarke, Wade Fairley and Richard Wollocombe for "Survivors.")
 The series was also nominated for a Royal Television Society Craft & Design Award for "Best Sound: Entertainment & Non-Drama" (Kate Hopkins, Tim Owens, Andrew Wilson).

-The show came back to public attention on 24 October 2014, when a clip on The Graham Norton Show highlighted Cumberbatch's inability to pronounce the word "penguin", rendering it "pengwing" instead.
+The show came back to public attention on 24 October 2014, when a clip on The Graham Norton Show highlighted Cumberbatch's inability to pronounce the word "penguin", rendering it at various points in the finished program's narration either as "pengwing" or "pengling".